*This post may contain Amazon or other affiliate links

 2. You Have Chronic Insomnia

-- In the morning drink tea, instead of coffee.
+1. Kick-start your mornings with a tea, not coffee.
 Here are my favorite morning blends: Coffee Quitter, Bulletproof Breakfast, and Tigger & Pu.
 If you want completely caffeine-free blends, try Smooth Jazz and An Elephant Never Forgets.

 Read also: 10 Uncommon Tips To Help You Get The Sleep You Need